 I have a confession.
-Since moving here I have become a bit of Twitcher.
+Since moving to South Africa I have become a bit of Twitcher.
 To clarify for any of you not familiar with the term, it’s a colloquialism for bird watcher.
 Mr Incredible gleefully insists that this is middle age trumpeting, hooting and twittering its’ arrival.
 Not so, say I, just one of the boons of living in South Africa.

 We live a hop skip and a warble from a small nature reserve and if you are up at sparrrow’s fart or go at dusk the bird life is quite phenomenal.
 We’ve seen a Crested Barbet, astonishing numbers of crimson jacketed Southern Red Bishops flashing bright between the reeds, sleek Cape Glossy Starlings shimmering like peacock feathers and Red-Collared Widowbirds lumbering up and down battling the weight of their over-long tails.